upmsilab/FHIRLab/MedInfo2025/readme.md

 Welcome to **Utopia**, a fictional country working to improve its digital health response following a recent infectious disease outbreak.

-As part of the Ministry of Health’s Clinical Design Group, your team has been tasked with transforming a **paper-based clinical intake form** into a digital version that supports better data capture, sharing, and analysis during health emergencies.

-The existing paper form has led to **inconsistent and unstructured data collection** across facilities, making it difficult to aggregate, analyse, and respond effectively at the national level.
+The existing paper intake form has led to **inconsistent and unstructured data collection** across facilities, making it difficult to aggregate, analyse, and respond effectively at the national level.
 Critical information is often **missing, misinterpreted, or delayed**, especially when shared between systems or regions.

+As part of the Ministry of Health’s Clinical Informatics Group, your team has been tasked with transforming a **paper-based clinical intake form** into an electronic form that supports better data capture, sharing, and analysis during health emergencies.

-To address this, the Utopia Ministry of Health has established a **national terminology server** to support the consistent use of clinical terminologies.
-This server includes access to the **SNOMED CT FREE IPS subset** and other standard value sets to enable **semantic interoperability** across the health system.
+To facilitate this, the Utopia Ministry of Health has also established a **national terminology server** to support the consistent use of clinical terminologies.
+This server includes access to the **SNOMED CT IPS Value Sets** and other national value sets to enable **semantic interoperability** across the health system.

-Your goal is to develop a **standards-based digital tool (form)** that is:
+## Your goal is to develop a standards-based electronic form that is:

 - Machine-readable
 - Interoperable